gregsadetsky/invocations/README.md

 ## where is it

-the code is here on github. the sketches can be seen online at https://gregsadetsky.github.io/invocations/
+the code is [on github](https://github.com/gregsadetsky/invocations). the sketches can be seen online at https://gregsadetsky.github.io/invocations/

 ## week 1